michigandaily/sink/README.md

 ## GitHub Pages deployment

 Create a configuration file.
 The file should have a `deployment` property with an object value.
 The value should include a `build` property.
-Optionally, the value can also include a `url` property.
+The value can also optionally include `branch` and `url` properties.

 - The `build` property will be used to determine which directory's content will be deployed to GitHub Pages.
+- The `branch` property specifies the branch to deploy to.
+If not specified, `gh-pages` is the default deployment branch.
 - The `url` property specifies the URL to deploy to.
 This should always take the form of `https://<organization>.github.io/<repository>` where `repository` is optional.
 Even if you are deploying to a custom domain through a `CNAME`, you should still specify the `url` as the bare `github.io` URL.

 You'll also need a `build` script as part of `package.json`'s `scripts` property.
 Internally, `sink` will run `yarn build`.
 You can skip the build process by adding a `--skip-build` or `-s` flag.